umd-lhcb/lhcb-ntuples-gen/docs/ntupling/step1_davinci.md

 However, it is much more convenient to have a local `DaVinci` environment in a docker with a configuration that is easily shared.
-After the docker is pulled as described in the [dependencies](./installation.md#install-docker-to-run- davinci-locally), it is launched from inside the repository with:
+After the docker is pulled as described in the [dependencies](./installation.md#install-docker-to-run- davinci-locally), it is launched from inside the project root with:
 ```
-cd lhcb-ntuples-gen
 make docker-dv
 ```